 - Fundamentals of turbulent combustion

-The RES laboratory has been dedicated to two large programs of study aiming at development of more efficient technologies for utilization of biomass and geothermal resources, respectively.
-Several projects are currently underway as part of these two programs of study.
+The Renewable Energy Sources (RES) Laboratory is dedicated to work on two large programs of study aimed at developing more efficient technologies for utilisation of biomass, and geothermal resources, respectively.
+Several projects are currently under way as part of these two large programs of study.

 - Development of a Novel Geothermal Power Cycle